kaialcayde/summer_research_osaka_u/README.md

 # wrs_osakauniversity
-work done at Osaka University with WRS.
+Python work done at Osaka University with WRS.
 Does not contain work with RNN, only contains AR marker tracker work.
 NEEDS TO BE UPDATED